 How to change an event-triggered backup

-1: AOMEI Backupper allows you to easily change the event-triggered backup you have already added.
+1. AOMEI Backupper allows you to easily change the event-triggered backup you have already added.
 At "Home" tab, all the backup tasks are listed.
-Click "Advanced" and select "Schedule Task".
+Find the event-triggered backup and select "Schedule" from the expanded menu.

-2: In the pop-up window, click "General" to change it to what you want it to be, and then click "OK" to confirm.
+2. In the Schedule Settings window, change it to what you want it to be, and then click "OK" to confirm.

-Creating a backup automatically based on specific event is especially useful in companies with an irregular work cycle, where it is difficult to plan a suitable time in advance for performing backups.
-This solution also proves itself when we want to be sure that a computer will be secured each day but we don't want to perform backup during office hours because this could increase the load on the computer network and possibly disrupt employees in the performance of their duties.
+Creating a backup automatically based on a specific event is especially useful in companies with an irregular work cycle, where it is difficult to plan a suitable time in advance for performing backups.
+This solution also proves itself when we want to be sure that a computer will be secured every day without performing the backup during office hours.
+That's because a backup during office hours could increase the load on the computer network and possibly disrupt employees in the performance of their duties.